stencila/stencila/help/hub/projects/create-a-project.md

 As the creator of the project you automatically become the project **owner**.
 This gives you full authority to make changes or delete the project.

-Before you start **managing your project sources** we recommend you finalise your project set up.
+Before you start to **upload files** we recommend you finalise your project set up.
 It won't take a moment ⚡

 ## Project settings